ucsb-seclab/conware/README.md

 conware-model-visualize firmware/custom/blink/model_optimized.pickle
 ```

-The current version will dump SVG files, which can be opened to see the state machine. (e.g., _UART.gv.pdf_)
+The current version will dump PDF files, which can be opened to see the state machine. (e.g., _UART.gv.pdf_)

-7. Once the model is optmized, it can be used to rehost the firmware [IN PROGESS]
+7. Once the model is optmized, it can be used to rehost the firmware
 ```bash
 conware-emulate
 ```